 2. If the UE requests MA PDU session, or if no policy in the UE (e.g. no URSP rule) and no local restrictions mandate a single access for the PDU Session, the UE requests PDU Session Modification over 3GPP access as described in clause 4.22.8 with following modifications:

 - In step 1a, the UE provides Request Type as "MA PDU Request" in UL NAS Transport message, or, if no policy in the UE (e.g. no URSP rule) and no local restrictions mandate a single access for the PDU Session, the UE provides an "MA PDU Network-Upgrade Allowed" indication in UL NAS Transport message.
 The UE provides its ATSSS Capabilities, as defined in TS 23.501 [2], clause 5.32.2 in PDU Session Modification Request message.
+The UE shall indicate support of individual ATSSS rule updates.
 If the AMF receives the "MA PDU Network-Upgrade Allowed" indication from the UE, the AMF may send it to the SMF.
 If the AMF determines that the UE is registered via both accesses in the same PLMN but the current S-NSSAI is not in the Allowed NSSAI for both accesses, the AMF shall reject the PDU session modification if the UE provides an "MA PDU Request" indication, or the AMF shall not forward "MA PDU Network-Upgrade Allowed" indication to the SMF if received from the UE.

 - In step 3a, if the SMF decides to change the PDU Session to MA PDU Session, the SMF includes ATSSS rule(s) in the PDU Session Modification Command message.
 The SMF may also include Measurement Assistance Information.
 When the SMF sends Nsmf_PDUSession_UpdateSMContext response, the SMF includes "MA PDU session Accepted" indication.
 The AMF marks the PDU Session as MA PDU Session based on the indication.
 If the SMF was informed in step 1a that the UE is registered over both accesses, then the SMF initiates the establishment of user-plane resources over non-3GPP access too.